 Can you rebuild collagen in your face?

-Yes, collagen in the face can be supported through treatments like microneedling, radiofrequency, lasers, and injectables that stimulate natural collagen production over time.
-These methods work by triggering the skin’s healing response, encouraging fibroblasts to generate new collagen fibres.
+Yes, collagen in the face can be supported and strengthened over time through various ways to boost collagen, including treatments such as microneedling, radiofrequency, lasers, and certain injectables.
+These approaches work by stimulating the skin’s natural healing response, which encourages fibroblasts to produce new collagen fibres and helps improve skin firmness and structure gradually.

 Is there a natural way to get collagen?